-A phase 1b/2a trial in NASH and a phase 2 trial in SHTG are ongoing.
+A proof-of-concept phase 1b/2a clinical trial in NASH recently reported positive results and a phase 2 trial in SHTG is ongoing.

 FGF21 is an endogenous metabolic hormone with broad effects regulating energy expenditure and glucose and lipid metabolism.
-In a clinical trial, treatment with another FGF21 analog has been shown to reduce liver fat (steatosis) and reduce liver scarring (fibrosis).
+FGF21 has been shown to reduce liver fat by increasing fatty acid oxidation, reducing the formation of new fat in the liver (de novo lipogenesis) and reducing systemic levels of triglycerides (fat).
+FGF21 agents have shown benefits in reducing fibrosis in the liver.
 This effect is mediated through two potential pathways.
 First, by improving metabolic regulation, it reduces ongoing liver injury, thus giving the liver time to heal.
 Second, FGF21 generates an on-target effect to increase adiponectin, a hormone released from adipose tissue that can, among other functions, suppress the development and progression of liver fibrosis.
 In addition to its effects on the liver, FGF21 has been shown to reduce systemic levels of lipids (triglycerides and LDL cholesterol) as well as improve glycemic control.